 To prevent algae build up the water in your pool needs to circulate properly.
 This is why all pools need a pump and filter system.
 These keep the water moving around your pool and filter out debris at the same time.

 In order for this to work effectively, your pool pump needs to run for a minimum of 10 hours every day.
 Of course, you can run it for longer to clean your pool more thoroughly.
 And you can boost circulation by backwashing your pool's filter system under high pressure.

 Cleaning Your Pool

-While the internal systems of your pool help to keep it ticking over, you also need to clean it manually as well.
+While the internal systems of your pool help to keep it ticking, you also need to clean it manually on occasion.
 There are various tools that you can use for this, including:

 - Skimmer nets for the surface of the pool

 These can help to remove debris and stop algae from growing on the surface of your pool.
 For a thorough clean, make sure that you pay attention to the waterline around the outside of your pool.
 This is one area of your pool that can be susceptible to buildup.

 Balancing the Water Chemistry